yanislabbe/youtube-video-downloader/README.md

-# Téléchargement de vidéos YouTube
+# YouTube Video Downloader

-Ce projet est une application web permettant de télécharger des vidéos à partir de liens YouTube.
-Il est développé en utilisant le framework Flask et la bibliothèque pytube.
+This project is a web application that allows users to download videos from YouTube.
+It is developed using the Flask framework and the pytube library.

-## Fonctionnalités
+## Features

-- L'utilisateur peut entrer le lien d'une vidéo YouTube dans un formulaire.
+- Users can enter the link of a YouTube video in a form.
-- L'application vérifie que le lien est valide et correspond à une vidéo YouTube.
+- The application verifies that the link is valid and corresponds to a YouTube video.
-- L'utilisateur peut choisir de télécharger la vidéo complète (format MP4) ou uniquement le son (format MP3).
+- Users can choose to download the complete video (in MP4 format) or only the audio (in MP3 format).
-- L'application télécharge la vidéo depuis YouTube dans la meilleure qualité disponible.
+- The application downloads the video from YouTube in the best available quality.
-- L'utilisateur peut ensuite télécharger le fichier vidéo ou audio.
+- Users can then download the video or audio file.

 ## Installation

-1. Assurez-vous d'avoir Python installé sur votre machine.
+1. Make sure you have Python installed on your machine.
-2. Clonez ce dépôt de projet : `git clone https://github.com/yanislabbe/telechargement-videos-youtube.git`.
+2. Clone this project repository: `git clone https://github.com/yanislabbe/youtube-video-downloader.git`.
-3. Accédez au répertoire du projet : `cd telechargement-videos-youtube`.
+3. Navigate to the project directory: `cd youtube-video-downloader`.
-4. Installez les dépendances requises : `pip install -r requirements.txt`.
+4. Install the required dependencies: `pip install -r requirements.txt`.

-## Utilisation
+## Usage

-1. Lancez l'application : `python app.py`.
+1. Run the application: `python app.py`.
-2. Accédez à l'URL `http://localhost:5000` dans votre navigateur.
+2. Access the URL `http://localhost:5000` in your browser.
-3. Entrez le lien d'une vidéo YouTube dans le champ de texte.
+3. Enter the link of a YouTube video in the text field.
-4. Choisissez l'option de téléchargement souhaitée (vidéo ou audio).
+4. Choose the desired download option (video or audio).
-5. Cliquez sur le bouton "Télécharger".
+5. Click the "Download" button.
-6. Attendez que le téléchargement soit terminé.
+6. Wait for the download to complete.
-7. Vous pouvez ensuite télécharger le fichier vidéo ou audio généré.
+7. You can then download the generated video or audio file.

-## Avertissement
+## Disclaimer

-Cette application est destinée à un usage personnel et ne doit pas être utilisée pour violer les droits d'auteur ou les conditions d'utilisation de YouTube.
-Assurez-vous d'obtenir les autorisations nécessaires avant de télécharger une vidéo.
+This application is intended for personal use and should not be used to infringe on copyright or violate YouTube's terms of service.
+Make sure to obtain the necessary permissions before downloading a video.

-## Auteur
+## Author

 Yanis Labbé

-N'hésitez pas à me contacter pour toute question ou suggestion.
+Feel free to contact me for any questions or suggestions.